jggrandi/SettingsAndScripts/README.md

 [Click here](scripts/) to see the folder's contents.

 ## Guidelines
-Contains guides to configure/run a program or system [Click here](guidelines/) to see the folder's contents.
+Contains guides to configure/run a program or system.
+[Click here](guidelines/) to see the folder's contents.